Knee Pain Treatment

 DOES MEDICAL INSURANCE COVERS KNEE PAIN?

-Medical insurance companies often provide relief packages for the treatment of knee pain.
-Knee replacement surgery, however, comes under cosmetic procedures that are not covered by health insurance.
+Medical insurance companies often provide relief packages for knee pain treatment.
+Knee replacement surgery, however, is a cosmetic procedure that health insurance does not cover.

 How do we treat knee pain?